jd-montgomery/awesome-power-platform/README.md

-# awesome-power-platform
+# Awesome Power Platform
-Awesome Power Platform
+A work in progress to be added to the Awesome List.